aniru-dh21/AuthSignal-MagicLink/README.md

 While email verification adds an extra layer of security, it may require the user to remember additional credentials or go through multiple steps before accessing their account.

 ## How to Configure Authsignal

+[Authsignal](https://www.authsignal.com/) is a service that makes implementing modern authentication methods (like Magic Links and Passkeys) easier.
+It provides simple tools to integrate secure login methods into your web apps without hassle.

+For this project implementation, you need to create an Authsignal account.
+To do that, you can follow these steps:

+1. First, go to [authsignal.com](https://portal.authsignal.com/users/sign_up) and click on "Create Free Account".

+2. In the next step, create your first tenant.
+Choose any name for your tenant and select the data storage region.

+3. Next, you need to configue the authenticators you want to use for your application.
+For this project, I have enabled Email Magic Link and Authenticator App (TOTP).

+4. Once you have configured the authenticator, navigate to the API Keys option.
+Here, you will find your Secret Key, which will be necessary for implementing the authentication.